 360: Mélodie Mousset and Edo Fouilloux

-In this new interactive virtual reality work the user is plunged into a dream-like underwater scene, ghostly and glowing submarine life appears and invites one to sing with and through them.
-The organisms respond to your voice, their animation alters depending on the pitch, vibration and intensity of the sound you give them.
-In turn they react, echoing the users’ voice with their own choir.
-The experience aims to provoke a playful state of synaesthesia and self-hypnosis, creating a sense of connection and shared communication with another species, fostering experimentation, creativity, caring and discovery.
+Entering The Jellyfish you are plunged into a dream-like underwater scene.
+In this new interactive virtual reality work, glowing lifeforms invite you to sing with them and through them.
+As the organisms respond to your voice, which is captured by a microphone in a VR headset, their animated bodies alter depending on the pitch, vibration and intensity of the sound.
+In turn they react, echoing your voice with their own choir.
+The experience aims to provoke a playful state of synaesthesia and self-hypnosis, creating a sense of connection with another species.

-Edo Fouilloux is a visual mind exploring sound, graphics and playful interaction within immersive mediums.
-Since 2015, Edo has been working alongside research institutions, projects, and people around the world, seeking to expand new horizons of flow and immersion.
-He aims to forge new ways of thinking and playing with real-time interactive audio visuals.
+Edo Fouilloux (b.
+1987, Ensenada, Mexico.
+Lives and works Copenhagen) explores sound, graphics and playful interaction within immersive mediums.
+Since 2015, Edo has been working alongside research institutions and people around the world, seeking to forge new ways of thinking and playing with real-time interactive audio visuals.
 Today, he is the director and co-founder of Patch studio — a software house specializing in creating musical tools and playful experiences for XR.